SemTalkOnline/SemTalkOnline/Hyperlinks.md

 **Language**: Used to designate if the Hyperlink should be shown in the currently selected Language setting.
 Different URLs can be used for different language settings.

-**NOTE** If the field is left blank, the Hyperlink is valid for all languages.
+**NOTE**: If the field is left blank, the Hyperlink is valid for all languages.